lhuff25/Portfolio/index.md

  </tr>
  <tr>
      <td>JavaScript</td>
-     <td> Used JavaScript to have survey direct you off the page if you answer that you don't exercise weekly</td>
+     <td> Used Typescript in survey which is essentially javascript but with some additional features </td>
      <td><a href = "https://runestone.academy/runestone/books/published/webfundamentals/HTML/toctree.html"> Fundamentals Of
       Web Programming </a></td>
  </tr>